rhenryw/deployWisp/README.md

 It's that easy!

-Your brand new shiny wisp server will be at `wss://yourdomain.tld/wisp/`
+Your brand new shiny wisp server will be at `wss://domain.tld/` or `wss://your.domain.tld/`